-Service and career details of all Pakistan Army chiefs
+Service and career details of all Pakistan army chiefs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Due to turn 59 on November 11, the sitting Pakistan Army chief, Gen Qamar Javed Bajwa, has got another three-year term in his stipulated service term Monday from Prime Minister Imran Khan after having served on this prestigious slot for around 995 days since November 29, 2016, when his outgoing predecessor Gen Raheel Sharif had formally handed over the baton of command to him.
+LAHORE: Due to turn 59 on November 11, the sitting Pakistani army chief, Gen Qamar Javed Bajwa, has got another three-year term in his stipulated service term Monday from Prime Minister Imran Khan after having served on this prestigious slot for around 995 days since November 29, 2016, when his outgoing predecessor Gen Raheel Sharif had formally handed over the baton of command to him.

 Both Musharraf and Ayub had also served as the country’s presidents in uniform.
 Gen Musharraf had served as army chief for nine years, one month and 22 days.
 However, as far as the longest tenure of a Pakistani army chief is concerned, Ziaul Haq had served on this position between March 1, 1976 and August 17, 1988, which thereby signifies that his term in office had lasted 12 years, 5 months and 16 days.